Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Along with diet and exercise, treatment to lower cholesterol may include the B vitamin niacin combined with other drugs, such as statins.
-Niacin is available by prescription, over the counter and as a dietary supplement.
+Niacin is available by prescription, and over-the-counter as a dietary supplement.
 (The dietary supplement form is not recommended for lowering cholesterol.)
 Take niacin only under a doctor’s guidance.

 Niacin helps lower triglyceride levels and increase High-density lipoprotein (HDL), or “good” cholesterol, which carries fat away from arteries.
 It also helps reduce the production of Low-density lipoprotein (LDL), or “bad” cholesterol.